 × Don’t bleach or wax the target area at least 4-6 weeks before the laser treatment.

 × Don’t shave the target area at least 8 days before the day of treatment.
 For subsequent sittings, give a gap of at least two weeks between the day you shave and the day you are due for the sitting.
 This will help your technician get a better analysis of treatment effectiveness.

 × Don’t apply deodorants, perfumes or other cosmetic products on the affected area on the day you are scheduled to get your laser done.

-× Don’t go out in the sun for prolonged duration at least 6 weeks before the treatment.
-Avoid sun exposure during course of the treatment to prevent sunburns.
+× Don’t go out in the sun for a prolonged duration at least 6 weeks before the treatment.
+Avoid sun exposure during the course of the treatment to prevent sunburns.

 × Avoid taking photosensitive drugs at least a day before the laser treatment.

 ⇒ If you are prone to herpes, it is advisable to get anti-viral treatment prior to and after the laser hair removal process.

 Post Treatment Care

 ⇒ After the laser treatment, your skin is likely to feel warm and sensitive, for up to 12 hours.
 Apply a cold pack or Aloe Vera gel to help the affected area’s skin recover.